paulinashakirova/photography/README.md

 Create a webpage with the following functionality:

-- [ ] A catalog of photos organized for topics (landscapes, portraits, travels, culture).
+- [ ] A catalog of photos organized for topics (landscapes, portraits, travels, culture, flora and fauna).
 - [ ] A form to add new photos on each field.
 There should be fields to input the title and description, separately, and a list of topics to chose where to add the new photo.
   - After submitting the form, the new photo should be added to the database and displayed on the page.
-- [ ] Each photo can be deleted with a delete button7icon.
+- [ ] Each photo can be deleted with a delete button/icon.
 After clicking on this button, photo should be deleted from the database and the updated list of photos shown on the page
 - [ ] Style the app to make it look as polished as possible.
 Bootstrap is already loaded in the index.html file, so you can use it if you want to.
 - [ ] Clicking on a photo should show the photo's title, and a short description at the top of the catalog.
 The info to display this featured photo should be obtained from a fetch request to `/topics/:field/:id`